Rosie's Place: History

 It was founded in 1974 by Kip Tiernan as the first shelter specifically for homeless women in the United States.
 It has evolved from providing meals and shelter to creating permanent solutions through advocacy, education and affordable housing.
 Rosie's Place relies solely on the generous support of individuals, foundations and corporations and does not accept any city, state or federal funding.

 Inspirations

 In July 1973, Tiernan read the article “Women Derelicts: To Be Old, Homeless, and Drunk,” in The Real Paper, and learned homeless women in Boston were disguising themselves as men in the hopes of getting into male-only shelters.
 The article solidified for Tiernan that there was inequality among poor men and women, which stuck with her.
-At this time, there was around a thousand homeless women in Boston.
-The city had only two shelters, the Salvation Army and the Pine Street Inn, and both only allowed men.
+At this time, there were around a thousand homeless women in Boston.
+The city had only two shelters, the Salvation Army and the Pine Street Inn, both of which only allowed men.
 Tiernan toured soup kitchens and shelters in New York, Baltimore, and Chicago and found homeless women were underserved in each place.